CameronWD/Restful-Motoracing-API/README.md

 # Installation Guide

 # What is the problem?
-## R1 - Identification of the problem you are trying to solve by building this particular app.
+### R1 - Identification of the problem you are trying to solve by building this particular app.

 # Why is it a problem?
 ## R2 - Why is it a problem that needs solving?

+# Why PostgreSQL?
-# R3 - Why have you chosen this database system.
+## R3 - Why have you chosen this database system.
 What are the drawbacks compared to others?

 # R4 - Identify and discuss the key functionalities and benefits of an ORM